Édith Piaf – “La Vie En Rose” (1946)

 Lucienne Boyer – “Parlez-Moi d’Amour” (1930)

 Lucienne Boyer, born in 1903, was a French singer whose soft and harmonious voice allowed her from an early age to sing in the cabarets of Montparnasse.
-Soon after taking up an office job at the local Parisian Theatre she was given her own show as a singer in Parisian music halls up and down the country.
-She has a multitude of recordings on the Columbia Records, written during her time in New York, including her most notorious song, “Parlez-Moi d’Amour.”
+Soon after taking up an office job at the local Parisian theatre, she was given her own show as a singer in Parisian music halls up and down the country.
+She has a multitude of recordings with Columbia Records, written during her time in New York, including her most notorious song, “Parlez-Moi d’Amour.”

 Written by Jean Lenoir, this ethereal song features cherubic instrumentation akin to the French music-box, and angelic vocal melodies.
 “Parlez-Moi d’Amour,” or “Speak to me of Love,” depicts the little romantic statements lovers whisper into each other’s ears.
 This song was the first-ever winner of the Grand Prix du Disque presented by the Charles Cros Academy.
 “Parlez-Moi d’Amour” recently featured in the Woody Allen film Midnight in Paris, as well as the classic Casablanca.

 Joe Dassin is an American-born singer-songwriter most famous for his work in the French language.
 Dassin and his family traveled around Europe after being blacklisted by Hollywood in 1950.
 In 1964, after moving to France, Dassin signed a major recording contract with the American label CBS, becoming the first singer to perform French songs under an American label.
 In the 1970s, Dassin was a massive success, his songs regularly featuring in the French charts, and “Les Champs-Élysées” was his most famous record.